Open Enrollment for 2019-20 begins January 10th! https://2019.openenrollment.info/

 NEW!
 SPANISH DUAL LANGUAGE IMMERSION MIDDLE SCHOOL @ Washington STEAM Multilingual Academy

-Now enrolling 6th grade dual immersion students for Fall 2018:
+Now enrolling 6th and 7th grade Spanish dual immersion students for Fall 2019:

 - Bilingualism and Biliteracy: Spanish Language Arts & History in Spanish

 - Cross-cultural Understanding: Campus Diversity, Preparation for College and Careers in Our Global Society

 - Academic Excellence: Nationally Certified STEM Campus, Accelerated Math Academy, STEAM Integrated Curriculum

 - Sign up for a tour of Washington STEAM Multilingual Academy.